Manu García (footballer, born 1998): Return to Alavés (loan)

 On 8 July 2021, García returned to Alavés, again in the top tier, also on loan.

 Aris

 On 24 July 2022, García signed a four-year contract with Aris for a club record fee of €4 million.
-He scored his first goal in a 3–0 home win against Asteras Tripoli, on 8 January 2023.
+He scored his first goal in a 3–0 home win against Asteras Tripolis, on 8 January 2023.

 On 21 January 2023, García scored his first career hat-trick in a comfortable 3–0 home win against Volos.

 International career

 Due to the isolation of some national team players following the positive COVID-19 test of Sergio Busquets, Spain's under-21 squad were called up for the international friendly against Lithuania on 8 June 2021.
 García made his senior debut in the match as Spain won 4–0.